 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-This is one of the most popular Punjabi dal – Dal Makhani.
-Interestingly this is very similar to Madras Lentils you might have tasted at Costco.
+Dal Makhani is one of the most popular Punjabi dals.
+Interestingly, it is very similar to the Madras Lentils you might have tasted at Costco.
 Most people order this dal when in an Indian restaurant.
-This was my favorite dal when growing up and it still is.
+This was my favorite dal when growing up, and it still is.

-Usually this dal is slow cooked, which can take hours, however here I have used the pressure cooker to prepare it in 50 minutes, most of which is passive time.
-I will also share the recipe to make this dal in a stovetop pressure cooker.
+Authentic Dal Makhani is usually slow-cooked, which can take hours.
+However, I have used the Instant Pot to prepare it as a one-pot meal in 50 minutes, most of which is passive time.

 Watch How to Make Instant Pot Dal Makhani